|Virginia State Sales Tax for 2016||Maximum Municipal Sales Tax|

 What sales are exempt from the Virginia Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-Virginia completely exempts prescription drugs, and non-prescription drugs from the Virginia state sales tax.
+Virginia, however, does not exempt any purchases from state or local sales taxes.

 Generally, the Virginia sales tax is collected only from the end consumer, or the end user of the product.
 Customers buying products in bulk, as a business-to-business transaction, or buying with the intent to resell do not have to pay the Virginia sales tax if they provide the seller with a Virginia Sales Tax Exemption Certificate at the time of purchase.
 Most states will accept the Uniform Sales and Use Tax Certificate for this purpose, which is available from the Multistate Tax Commission here.

 Internet Sales Tax, or tax on purchases made over the internet, is currently a gray area in many states' tax codes.
 While most states can collect sales tax on internet purchases made within the state (the vendor and consumer are both located in Virginia), taxation of interstate internet transactions is much more complicated.

 Currently New York, Rhode Island, North Carolina, Colorado, and Illinois have some form of online sales tax that also handles interstate transactions.
 For details on how Virginia handles taxation of online sales, read more about online sales taxes in the United States.

 Table of state sales, use, and excise taxes by The Tax Foundation